TOAST-DOCS/Container-Kubernetes/en/user-guide.md

   storageClassName: sc-default
 ```

-Create the PVC and confirm.
+Create the PVC and check that it has been created.

 ```
 $ kubectl apply -f pvc-static.yaml